UnityGameStudio/DeepSeek-Unity/README.md

 # Usage
 The unity package was made to directly use the function with a User Interface.
 Therefore, the best way to interact with it, it is through the `Example` Scene.
 After hitting on play, the `Example` Scene grabs the text you put inside the Input field, and sends it to the DeepSeek API when hitting the button "Send Message".

+You must purchase credits in your DeepSeek account to use the API.
+Nevertheless, they might be cheaper than ChatGPT API.

 ![](/Images/Screenshot3.JPG)